nccandiotti/BlondeBoheme/README.md

 # README

 [The Blonde Boheme](https://github.com/nccandiotti/BlondeBoheme) is a demo freelance project for a local hair salon [business instagram linked here](https://www.instagram.com/the.blonde.boheme).
-This is a **full stack** application.
+This is a **full stack** application with a self-generated, restful API and full CRUD functionality.

 Tech Stack: